martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 simply request a certificate.

-## Reactuve Client Authentication in HTTP/2
+## Reactive Client Authentication in HTTP/2

 An important part of the HTTP/1.1 exchange is that the client is able to easily identify the request that caused the TLS renegotiation.
 The client is able to